Money in the Bank (2017): Aftermath

 On the following episode of SmackDown, Carmella and James Ellsworth addressed the controversy surrounding her becoming the first-ever Ms. Money in the Bank.
 She said that there were no rules in the match and she cited how some previous winners won with outside help.
-Later in the show, Bryan addressed the five participants in the ring.
+Later in the show, Daniel Bryan addressed the five participants in the ring.
 Noting that no one had ever won the match by having someone else retrieve the briefcase, he stripped Carmella of the briefcase and scheduled a Money in the Bank rematch for the following week, with Ellsworth banned from ringside.
 Before the rematch, Bryan decided to ban Ellsworth from the arena.
 Despite this, Ellsworth returned, but was taken out by Becky Lynch.
 Carmella then attacked Lynch and retrieved the briefcase to definitively become Ms. Money in the Bank.
 The following week, Bryan again banned Ellsworth from the arena, fined him US$10,000, suspended him for 30 days, and said that if Ellsworth were to break these rules, Carmella would be stripped of the briefcase again.
-Ellsworth abided by the rules, and Carmella went on to successfully cash in her briefcase on the April 10, 2018 episode of SmackDown, defeating champion Charlotte Flair, who had just been attacked by the debuting IIconics (Peyton Royce and Billie Kay).
+Ellsworth abided by the rules, and Carmella went on to successfully cash in her briefcase on the April 10, 2018, episode of SmackDown, defeating champion Charlotte Flair, who had just been attacked by the debuting IIconics (Peyton Royce and Billie Kay).
 Prior to this victory, she had two unsuccessful cash-in attempts during her reign with the briefcase.

 SmackDown Women's Champion Naomi said it was a disappointment that Ellsworth won the ladder match for Carmella at Money in the Bank, but she said she was ready for any challenge.
 Lana interrupted and wanted a rematch.
 Naomi, citing herself as a fighting champion, agreed to the rematch for the following week, where she quickly defeated Lana again.
 Lana received one more rematch on the July 4 episode, but failed to defeat Naomi.

 In a sit-down interview, Randy Orton said that he lost focus when he saw that The Singh Brothers were going to attack his father.
 He said he was no longer concerned about becoming a fourteen-time world champion, he just wanted to hurt Jinder Mahal.
 Later in the show after Mahal defeated Luke Harper, Orton came out, attacked The Singh Brothers, and then Mahal, but Mahal managed to escape into the crowd.
 The following week, Commissioner Shane McMahon granted Orton a rematch for the title at Battleground, but allowed Mahal to choose the stipulation, and he chose a Punjabi Prison match.